Melanoma Skin Cancer Treatment

-Melanoma skin cancer is the most serious form of skin cancer.
+Melanoma skin cancer is the most serious form of skin cancer in Portland.
 It is expected that 10,000 people will die due to metastatic melanoma in the United States this year.
 Even though melanoma makes up only 4% of all skin cancers, if melanoma is caught and treated early, it is almost always curable.
-Seeking the help of an experienced Portland dermatologist is always a great way to ensure you’re getting the help that you need.
+Seeking the help of an experienced dermatologist in Portland is always a great way to ensure you’re getting the help that you need.
 However, if melanoma is not caught early, it becomes hard to treat and can be fatal.
 Fair-skinned individuals with light hair and eye color have an increased risk of developing melanoma.
 Additionally, those who have a family history of the disease or have ever had skin melanoma or other skin cancer are at greater risk.
 Newer studies have also shown that the use of tanning beds increases the risk of melanoma up to 50-90%.

 Melanoma generally appears suddenly as a new dark spot that looks like a mole that is changing.
 Up to 70% of all melanoma diagnosed starts as a new growth!
 Moles or nevi are brown spots that are acquired over your life.
 The ABCDE’s are a useful tool to help find moles that are changing.
 Moles that are asymmetric, irregular with multiple colors and the size of a pencil eraser may be worrisome for melanoma.
 In addition, growths that change noticeably in size or have irregularities in shape and color could be melanomas.

 It is important to check your skin from head to toe regularly for lesions that have the ABCDE’s of melanoma symptoms.